 You could be:

-using complex equipment such as x-rays, radiation scanning, magnetic resonance imaging (MRI), ultrasound, sonography, fluoroscopy and angiography to get images which identify damage or disease
+using complex equipment and techniques such as x-rays, ultrasound, fluoroscopy, CT, MRI, nuclear medicine, angiography and mammography to get images which identify damage or disease

 putting dyes into a patient’s body to highlight soft parts

 talking to a patient to explain what is happening and to encourage or calm them